bforsbe/OccuPy/docs/index.md

 descent.
 Basically, it needs to be fast enough to run repeatedly without delaying processing, and simple enough to use that it needs no input other than a cryo-EM map.

+## The gist
-It is here implemented as a command-line tool using open-source python libraries, to facilitate visualization of partial occupancy and the relative resolution of cryo-EM reconstructions.
+OccuPy is currently implemented as a GUI and command-line tool using open-source python libraries, to facilitate visualization of partial occupancy and the relative resolution of cryo-EM reconstructions by e.g  implementing map modification as spatial filtering based on the estimated partial occupancy of local map components.

----

-## Modification of partial occupancies
-OccuPy implements map modification as spatial filtering based on the estimated partial occupancy of local map components.
 This is intended to create maps that emulate reconstruction expected if the input (image) data was more homogenous at lower or higher occupancy.